 Different axes have different working functionality.
 You have to consider why you use an axe?
 What types fo axe you need.
 Here we described most suitable 7 type of axes.

 If you are looking for the perfect axe to cut down large trees, then it’s a best felling axe that you need.
 This is a medium to large sized axe that can span anywhere from thirty to thirty-six inches long.
 It is moderately heavy, weighing between 3-5 pounds or even more.

 This axe is also called a cutting or chopping axe and is ideal for lumberjacks and woodsman as its thin axe blade is sharp and imparts excellent force with each swing.
 So this is why it makes an intense cut across the wood grain with every stroke made to a tree

-Not only can you use this axe for chopping trees, but it’s also useful for cutting down stumps and the toughest barks, cutting through logs for a fire or for building log cabins, and for limbing trees.
+Not only can you use this axe for chopping wood, but it’s also useful for cutting down stumps and the toughest barks, cutting through logs for a fire or for building log cabins, and for limbing trees.

 The chopping axe comes with a tapered head and thin bit and is flexible in usage.
 It is also perfectly designed to swing smoothly to give your strokes the best force while felling trees.
 There are also some models that have a double bladed head which only adds to its versatility.

 It’s essential that you choose the right axe you are comfortable using.
 It should not be too light or too heavy.
 If it’s too light, you will not get enough power in your stroke while you will get quickly tired swinging a massive felling axe.